 Julie is a registered, clinical social worker with an extensive background in Dialectical Behaviour Therapy (DBT) training with Shelley McMain (UofT and CAMH) as well as with the Linehan Inst.
 She is also trained in facilitating family groups having completed the Family Connections DBT program with Alan Fruzetti (NEABPD).
 Coming from a place of truly knowing, in addition to her training, her skills as a therapist often help her client’s make changes they never thought possible.
 Julie instills hope and courage in families of loved ones who struggle with emotion dysregulation helping families understand the disorder and find compassion in the chaos.
 She is also a certified yoga teacher having studied yoga for mental health and addiction.
 Julie is passionate about creating awareness for mental health and reducing stigma and has worked on anti-stigma campaigns and is currently working on a documentary, “Life on DBT”.
 Julie’s lived experience and her energy, passion and sense of fun interaction inspire positive change in others.

-Elizabeth Osel – Peer Support Worker/Program Developer/Group Facilitator
+Elizabeth Spivey – Peer Support Worker/Program Developer/Group Facilitator

-Elizabeth Osel is a peer support worker with deep experience in DBT, DBT for families, mindfulness, mindful self-compassion, as well as other healing modalities.
-She has a long-time committed daily mindfulness practice, and brings depth, knowledge, and passion to every session she facilitates.
-Clients are drawn to Elizabeth’s peaceful energy and her emphasis on the healing power of self-validation, gentle mindfulness, and her teaching of radical acceptance infused with self-compassion.
+Elizabeth Spivey is a peer support worker with experience in DBT, DBT for families, mindfulness, mindful self-compassion, and ACT. she has a long-tme committed daily meditation practice and brings depth, knowledge, and passion to every sessions she facilitates.
+Clients are drawn to Elizabeth’s peaceful energy and her emphasis on the healing power of self-validation, gentle mindfulness, and radical acceptance infused with self-compassion.

-Chloé Rosemarin, Social Service Worker, Peer Support Worker, Group Facilitator
+Chloé Rosemarin, Registered Social Service Worker, Peer Support Worker, Group Facilitator, DBT Coach

 Chloé is a group facilitator who comes to DBT with a trauma-informed lens, as well as strong knowledge of substance use and how it intersects with emotional pain.
-Chloé’s been passionate about mental health education for over a decade, and has previously worked in supportive housing dedicated towards people managing their mental health and/or substance use.
+Chloé has been passionate about mental health education for over a decade, and has previously worked in supportive housing dedicated towards people managing their mental health and/or substance use.
 Chloé is known for being very straightforward which many people find helpful when they don’t know where else to turn.
-When not working, Chloé can often be found knitting, cooking food to share with others, volunteering in the community.
+When not working, Chloé can often be found knitting, cooking, or volunteering in the community.